An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 \subsection{Numerical Implementation}

 The numerical solution of the KdV equation~\eqref{eq:kdv_standard} requires spatial discretization of the differential operators and temporal integration of the resulting semi-discrete system.
-The \texttt{sangkuriang} solver employs the Fourier pseudo-spectral method for spatial derivatives~\cite{boyd2001chebyshev,canuto2007spectral}, which may provide exponential convergence rates for smooth periodic solutions, combined with adaptive high-order explicit time integration.
-This approach has been demonstrated to be effective for nonlinear dispersive wave equations~\cite{trefethen2000spectral,durran2010numerical}.
+The \texttt{sangkuriang} solver employs the Fourier pseudo-spectral method for spatial derivatives~\cite{ref-18,ref-19}, which may provide exponential convergence rates for smooth periodic solutions, combined with adaptive high-order explicit time integration.
+This approach has been demonstrated to be effective for nonlinear dispersive wave equations arising in ocean and atmospheric dynamics~\cite{ref-17,ref-8}.